DongJin700/Battleship/README.md

 # Battleship
-This project is a console-based implementation of the classic Battleship game, written in Java.
+A console-based implementation of the classic Battleship game, built using Java.
+This project demonstrates core programming concepts such as file I/O, arrays, and turn-based logic in a multiplayer game.